Wednesday, December 12, 2018

 -Columbus was lost.
 He believed he was in India.

-Actually, EVERYONE believed they would reach the Indies.
-Back then, the Old World did not know there was a continent between Europe and Asia.
+Actually, EVERYONE believed they were in the Indies (Asia).
+Back then, the people of the Old World did not know there was a continent between Europe and Asia.
 That's what "Columbus discovered America" means.
-Because of him, America is now on the maps today.
+Because of him, America is now on the maps.

 -Columbus reached an insignificant island in the Bahamas.